lonlylocly/lonlylocly.github.io/_posts/2014-11-12-Bob-the-Mushroom.md

 people.

 Doing whatever you want to didn't end so well, too.
 In fact, Bob didn't know what he wants to do.
 So he decided to do what others wanted.
-'Please,' - he used to say, 'tell me what do you want to be done?'
+"Please," - he used to say, "tell me what do you want to be done?"
 One day he was told to cut some mushrooms, because they grew too high.
 (Maybe that was the day they started to call him the Mushroom).
 No one cut those mushrooms ever before.
 They were stone-thick, wet and the surface part was just the cherry on the top of a cake.
 Bob had nothing but his hands and army knife.

-'Why do we need to cut these?', he asked Consellor.
+"Why do we need to cut these?", he asked Consellor.
 The Consellor replied softly:
-'Because I want them cut, and you want to do what I want'.
+"Because I want them cut, and you want to do what I want".
 Bob took his knife and gone long with mushrooms.

 He spent days and days in the mushroom valley, and mushrooms didn't appear